ROSHINIT-GIF/CODSOFT/README.md

-# Titanic Survival Prediction 🚢
+# CodSoft Data Science Internship Projects 💻✨

-This project is created as part of the CodSoft Data Science Internship.
+This repository contains machine learning projects created as part of the CodSoft Data Science Internship.

+---

+# 🚢 Titanic Survival Prediction

 ## Project Overview
-The goal of this project is to predict whether a passenger survived the Titanic disaster using machine learning techniques.
+This project predicts whether a passenger survived the Titanic disaster using machine learning techniques.

 ## Technologies Used
 - Python